Benjamin-Dobell/ge_tts/README.md

 `HandZone` is itself a sub-class of `Zone`, so for an example of how you can extend a "class" please refer to `HandZone.ttslua` (or `DropZone.ttslua`).

+### Http

+A simple (but functionally complete) HTTP client that works in conjunction with [tts-proxy](https://github.com/Benjamin-Dobell/tts-proxy).

+The Http module will automatically encode/decode JSON, otherwise you can provide a string and specify headers yourself.
+You may also provide an array of number, which represent bytes if the request body should be an octet-stream.

 ### InstanceCollisionProxy

 Dependencies: **core**